 As a Microsoft computer user, we are periodically prompted by our machines to download and install updates.
 To do this, we make use of the built-in update utility called Windows Update.
 During the update though, several things can go wrong, as experience would tell us.
 One of the most common is the Windows Update error 8007000e.
-Just like other codes we encounter in updating our Windows operating system though, this one is also accompanied by an error message.
-It would say that the Windows update was not able to successfully install the updates on the computer, Windows system is not able to search for new updates, or it has met an error that is unknown.
+Just like other codes, we encounter in updating our Windows operating system though, this one is also accompanied by an error message.
+It would say that the Windows update was not able to successfully install the updates on the computer, Windows system is not able to search for new updates, or it has met an unknown error.

 There is no need for you to worry though, since the error 8007000e, just like the other problems you could encounter using Windows Operating System, can be solved.
-It should be noted that there are a number of possible reasons behind it; and, because of that, possible solutions also vary.
+It should be noted that there are several possible reasons behind it; and, because of that, possible solutions also vary.

 The following are the best workarounds to apply to your computer when you encounter the error 8007000e.